Where Practice Meets Performance.

 General Information

-Entries will be accepted on a first come, first serve basis and will be limited to the amount of performance time available.
-All entries, including individuals, must originate from a studio or school.
-Only certified cashier’s checks will be accepted.
-Studio or individual checks are not valid forms of payment.
-Entries are not considered complete without full studio payment.
-Absolutely no cash refunds.
-Trilogy Dance Competition bears the right to refuse entries at their discretion.
+Entries will be accepted on a first come, first serve basis and are limited by the amount of available performance time.
+Acceptable forms of payment include certified cashier’s checks and credit cards; personal or studio checks will not be accepted.
+Entries are not considered complete until full payment from the studio has been received.
+Please note that no cash refunds will be issued under any circumstances.
+Trilogy Dance Competition reserves the right to refuse any entry at its discretion.

 Entry Fees